microsoft/FluidFramework/packages/dds/tree/docs/storage/compatibility.md

 There are a couple different dimensions to consider with respect to testing:

 1. SharedTree works correctly for all configurations it can be initialized in when collaborating with SharedTrees with similar configuration
+1. SharedTree is compatible with clients using different source code versions of SharedTree (and the documents those clients may create)
 1. SharedTree can correctly execute document upgrade processes (changes to persisted configuration)
-1. SharedTree is compatible clients using different source code versions of SharedTree (and the documents those clients may create)

 ### Configuration Unit Tests